Would you like a flat stomach in time for summer?

 - You understand the rights of surgery

-It’s important to note, neither the mini tummy tuck or tummy tuck procedures are designed as a weight loss treatment.
+It’s important to note that neither the mini tummy tuck or tummy tuck procedures are designed as a weight loss treatment.
 Individuals planning to continue losing weight after the surgery should consider postponing the treatment.
 Women who are considering future pregnancies are also advised to hold of undergoing the procedure, as there is a risk the abdominal muscles may separate or loosen again during pregnancy.